Mission, Vision and Core Values

 Student Involvement is committed to students and the WSU Community by intentionally creating co-curricular experiences through student engagement and development, resulting in a vibrant campus culture that enhances their journey as a Shocker.

-We strive to become the leading resource for Student Development and Involvement.
+To become the leading resource for Student Development and Involvement.

 Guiding principles that define who we are and how we approach our job while maintaining a productive, fun and healthy work environment.

-Fostering growth, learning, leadership and academic opportunities through supportive mentorship.
+Fostering growth, learning, leadership and academic opportunities.

 Sustaining a safe environment where all are welcome and respected.